ad-freiburg/elevant/README.md

     python3 link_benchmark.py <experiment_name> -api <api_url> -pname <linker_name> -b <benchmark_name>

-See [Link Benchmark Articles](docs/link_benchmark_articles.md) for more information on how to link benchmark articles, including information on how you can transform your existing linking result files into our format, and instructions for how to link multiple benchmarks using multiple linkers with a single command.
+See [Linking Benchmark Articles](https://github.com/ad-freiburg/elevant/wiki/How-To-Add-An-Experiment#linking-benchmark-articles) for more information on how to link benchmark articles, including information on how you can transform your existing linking result files into our format, and instructions for how to link multiple benchmarks using multiple linkers with a single command.

-See [Included Linkers](docs/linkers) for a list of linkers that can be used out of the box with ELEVANT.
+See [Linkers](https://github.com/ad-freiburg/elevant/wiki/Linkers) for a list of linkers that can be used out of the box with ELEVANT.
  These are for example *ReFinED*, OpenAI's *GPT* (you'll need an OpenAI API key for that), *REL*, *TagMe* (you'll need an access token for that which can be obtained easily and free of cost) and *DBpediaSpotlight*.